lttng/lttng-scope/README.md

     mvn clean install

-The default command will compile and run the unit tests.
-Running the tests can take some time, to skip them you can append `-Dmaven.test.skip=true` to the `mvn` command:
+Tests are skipped by default.
+To run the unit tests you can append `-Dmaven.test.skip=false` to the `mvn` command:

-    mvn clean install -Dmaven.test.skip=true
+    mvn clean install -Dmaven.test.skip=false

 The stand-alone application (RCP) packages will be placed in `releng/org.eclipse.tracecompass.rcp.product/target/products`.